mzdaniel/loadconfig/docs/advanced.rst

     # Our program is not installed in the system /usr/bin directory
     netapplet.py
-    bash: /usr/bin/netapplet.py: No such file or directory
+    bash: netapplet.py: command not found

-    # Running netapplet.py from the current directory. command0 is a fancy
+    # Running netapplet.py from the current directory.
-    # name which in this case is either run, install or uninstall.
+    # ( ./ needs to be prepended to the command as . is not usually on $PATH )
     $ ./netapplet.py
     usage: netapplet.py [-h] {run,install,uninstall} ...
-    netapplet.py: error: the following arguments are required: command0

     # Retrieving help